nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The `ORDER_ITEM_DESCRIPTION` can only contain alphanumeric characters and ".

 Examples:
-* `addItem 2 x Chocolate Cake` adds an order item with the specified description to the order items table.
+* `addItem 2 x Red Velvet` adds an order item with the specified description to the order items table.

 ### Deleting order items: 'deleteItem'